Testing Time-Adjacency as a Basis for Entanglement Correlations

 Posted: Thu Aug 21, 2025 7:40 pm

-I recall an ISUS Journal issue suggesting that time-adjacent coupling might provide an alternative explanation for quantum entanglement.
-That got me wondering: could this idea actually be tested in the lab?
+I recall an ISUS Journal issue suggesting that time-adjacent-unit coupling might provide an alternative explanation for quantum entanglement.
+That got me wondering: could the consequences of that idea actually be tested in the lab?

 I’m not a quantum optics specialist, but I’ve drafted a short paper describing how such a test might be carried out with fairly standard tools — an SPDC source, a variable optical delay line, and coincidence counting.
 The key idea is to look for a finite “Frame Width of Coupling” (FWC) in the coincidence histogram, which would show up as sharp correlation boundaries, rather than assuming the correlations are strictly unbounded.